 Dry-Fit the Shower Base

 Set the shower base into place to gauge what changes may need to be made to the drain.
-Take measurements from the back wall and sidewalls, and write them down so you can line the drain up.
+Take measurements from the back wall and sidewalls, then write them down so you can line the drain up.

 03 of 06